MakieOrg/Website/src/blogposts/v0.23.0/post.md

 f
 ```

-Another addition is `argmode` which allows you to change the interpretation of the second argument.
+Another addition is `argmode`, which allows you to change the interpretation of the second argument.
-With `argmode = :endpoint` the second argument is treated as as the target position for the tip.
+With `argmode = :endpoint`, the second argument is treated as the target position for the tip.
 The directions are then derived from that, with `normalize` and `lengthscale` applying afterwards.
-`align` works a bit different in this mode.
+`align` works a bit differently in this mode.
-Instead of aligning a fraction of the final arrow with origin (first argument), it aligns that fraction with the same fraction between the endpoints.
+Instead of aligning a fraction of the final arrow with the origin (first argument), it aligns that fraction with the same fraction between the endpoints.
-So with `align = :center`, the center of the arrow aligns with center of the two endpoints.
+So with `align = :center`, the center of the arrow aligns with the center of the two endpoints.

 All of these concepts also apply to `arrows3d`: